Hanover-CS/HC23-Gage-Woodard-Senior-Project/docs/annotated_entry.md

 trackable dumbbells and eventually barbells.
 Not many apps use this and I think this is very useful for beginners if you are trying to help new people to get into lifting.

-[Java Programming][5] Java was the official language of app development.
+[Java][5] was the official language of app development.
 Many of the apps that are in the Play Store are built in Java and Java is also the most supported language by Google.
 Java is a object-oriented and class-based programming language, OOP is a model that organizes software design around data, or objects, rather than functions and logic.
 Java is one of many different languages that could be used in terms of App Development considering that there are multiple languages out, it is just the most commonly used language at this time.

-[Kotlin][6] Kotlin is the other widely used programming language for app development, it is a statically typed programming language and it is completely interoperable with the Java programming language.
+[Kotlin][6] is the other widely used programming language for app development, it is a statically typed programming language and it is completely interoperable with the Java programming language.
 Some differences from Java to Kotlin  is that Kotlin removes the superfluous features of Java such as null pointer exceptions.
 It also removes the necessity of ending every line